nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix

-Split the declaration of the variable and its initialization.
+Splits the declaration of the variable and its initialization.
 If it's a `const`, it will convert it to `let`.

 ![][demo-split-declaration-and-initialization]